 In January 2020, the IASB issued amendments to IAS 1 - Classification of Liabilities as Current or Non-current (the 2020 Amendments).
 One of the requirements prescribed by the 2020 Amendments related to the classification of liabilities subject to covenants (e.g. a bank loan where the lender may demand accelerated repayment if financial covenants are not met).
-The 2020 Amendments provided that if an entity's right to defer settlement is subject to the entity complying with specified conditions, the right exists at the end of the reporting period only if the entity complies with those conditions at the end of the reporting period.
-Several concerns were raised about the outcome of these requirements, therefore, the mandatory effective date was deferred.
-In order to address these concerns, the IASB has now issued the 2022 Amendments.
+The 2020 Amendments provided that if an entity's right to defer settlement is subject to Amendments provided that an activity signification of the entity complying with specified conditions, the right exists at the end of the reporting period only if the entity complies with those conditions at the end of requirements, therefore, the mandatory effective date was deferred.
+In order to address these concerns, the IASB has now issued the 2022 Amendments

-The 2022 Amendments specify that covenants to be complied with after the reporting date do not affect the classification of debt as current or noncurrent at the reporting date.
-An entity is required to disclose information about these covenants in the notes to the financial statements.

-The Amendments address the concerns raised by stakeholders on the effects of the amendments to IAS 1 Classification of Liabilities as Current or Non-current related to classification of liabilities with covenants.
+The 2022 Amendments specify that covenants to be complied with after the reporting date do not affect the classification of debt as current or non-current at the reporting date.
+An entity is required to disclose information about these covenants in the notes to the financial statements The Amendments address the concerns raised by stakeholders on the effects of the amendments to IAS 1 Classification of Liabilities as Current or Noncurrent related to classification of liabilities with covenants.
 Under the 2022 Amendments, a covenant affects whether right to defer settlement exists at the end of the reporting period if compliance with the covenant is required on or before the end of the reporting period.
 The amendments are applied retrospectively with early application permitted.
 (To update as appropriate)